Lisbon in a day:

 The square itself is rather pretty with its wave patterned tiles and fountains on either side.

 Be sure to look out for the bright carnival-esque shop selling canned sardines with your birth year on.
-I know this sounds very random, but I think it’s a rather cool and somewhat unique souvenir to remember Lisbon by!
+The shop is called O Mundo Fantástico da Sardinha Portuguesa, which translates as “The Fantastic World of Portuguese Sardines”.
+I know this sounds very random, but I think that these fun, quirky, and colourful sardine tins make a rather cool and somewhat unique souvenir to remember Lisbon by!

 Stop 4: Rua Augusta street & arch: